 Fighting cancer has come a long way since Laurie Kaplan wrote the first edition of “Help Your Dog Fight Cancer.”
 Veterinary oncology become a viable option to treat pet cancer and now pet parents who want to do it have many support systems like the Tripawds Nation to help them get through it.

-Laurie Kaplan has been at the forefront of supporting pets and their humans during their cancer fights, and we are pleased to welcome her to Tripawd Talk Radio.
+Laurie Kaplan has been at the forefront of supporting pets and their humans during their cancer fights, and we are pleased to welcome her to this episode of Tripawd Talk Radio.

 Help Your Dog Fight Cancer with Laurie Kaplan

 Laurie Kaplan is author of “Help Your Dog Fight Cancer” and “So Easy to Love, So Hard to Lose,” two indispensable books for any pet parents looking for hope and help during a pet cancer battle.
 As a veterinary medical writer by trade, Laurie knows how to present clinical information in a way that laypeople can understand.

 In addition to her books, she is also founder of “The Magic Bullet Fund,” a 501c3 non-profit dedicated to providing financial assistance for people who have a dog with cancer but cannot afford treatment fees.

 Whether you’ve been through a pet cancer battle or currently in the middle of one, you’ll find our interview with Laurie fascinating.
 In this 30 minute podcast Laurie discusses:

 - The early days of veterinary oncology.
 What it was like to help her dog Bullet fight a lymphoma battle when pet cancer treatments were relatively unheard of.
 She discusses how she chose his treatments and other home care methods she used to help him fight cancer.